 You’d almost be fooled into thinking half of Beirut isn’t still a mess of blasted buildings when you enter this rather small but recently renovated airport. – Sean

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Beirut–Rafic Hariri International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Beirut–Rafic Hariri International Airport (Code: BEY).

 What to Expect

-The terminal at Beirut-Rafic Hariri consists of three main levels with two wings housing the gate areas: East and West Wings.
-The ground level arrivals area has a few cafes and a full-service restaurant, while the Level 2 departures area contains ticketing and check in, some shops and cafes, and security screening for each wing.
-Both airside wings contain two cafes, a small duty-free shop, a newsstand, souvenir stands and Internet kiosks.
-Things to do at Beirut Airport is limited, but you will find WiFi and Airport Lounges that you can pay to enter.
-Travellers report that food the airport cafes, shops and restaurants are exceptionally expensive, and recommend that those on a budget may want to bring their own food.
+The terminal at Beirut Airport consists of three main levels with two wings housing the gate areas: East and West Wings.
+The ground-level arrivals area has a few cafes and a full-service restaurant, while the Level 2 departures area contains ticketing and check-in, some shops and cafes, and security screening for each wing.
+Both airside wings have two cafes, a small duty-free shop, a newsstand, souvenir stands and Internet kiosks.
+Things to do at Beirut Airport are limited, but you will find WiFi and Airport Lounges that you can pay to enter.
+Travellers report that food at the airport cafes, shops and restaurants is costly and recommend that those on a budget may want to bring their own food.

-Comfortable padded benches located in the ground level arrivals area are noted as being popular for sleeping, as is a quiet empty corridor on an upper level near the restrooms.
+Comfortable padded benches located on the ground level arrivals area are noted as popular spots for sleeping, as is a quiet, empty corridor on an upper level near the restrooms.
 Perfect if you have a sleeping bag or travel mat handy!
 For privacy and comfort, albeit for a price, there are several nearby airport hotels.
 See our Airport Hotels section in the guide below or read traveller reviews for more tips.

 Good to Know

 - The airport takes security seriously and requests that all passengers arrive three hours before departure.
-Travellers from western countries should refrain from hailing a taxi to or from the airport, and instead only use the services of a licensed and reputable taxi services.
+Travellers from Western countries should refrain from hailing a taxi to or from the airport and only use a licensed and reputable taxi service.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-Regardless of what class of service you are flying, there is a lounge that you can enter by purchasing a lounge pass or through a lounge membership program (ie. Priority Pass).
-Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!
-Passes LAT Lounge – Location: Airside, 2nd Floor, East Side.
-Hours: open 24 hours.
-Lounge Access: Prepaid lounge passes • Lounge membership programs. [ more lounge info ] Beirut Lounge – Location: Airside, 2nd Floor.
-Hours: open 24 hours.
-Lounge Access: Lounge membership programs. [ more lounge info ] Cedar Lounge – Location: Airside, 2nd Floor.
-Hours: open 24 hours.
-Lounge Access: Lounge membership programs. [ more lounge info ]
+Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door or through a lounge membership program.
+Visit the individual lounge page for more details about the lounge itself and find out how you can gain lounge access with just an economy class ticket!

-Free WiFi is available at Beirut Airport for 30-minutes per 24 hours.
-You can purchase internet cards in the airport duty-free zone for more access time.
+Free WiFi is available at Beirut Airport for 30 minutes per 24 hours.
+You can purchase internet cards in the terminal duty-free zone for more access time.
 Rates are $5 (30 minutes) or $10 (75 minutes).
 Additionally, there are 15 internet kiosks available in the departure hall (same fees as WiFi applies).

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available 24 hours a day.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
 Locations: unknown.

 Currency Exchange – BankMed provides currency exchange.
 Location and Hours: unknown.

-Duty Free & Shopping – Two duty free shops are available to arriving passengers, while departing passengers can shop at the airport’s five zone “duty-free shopping street”.
+Duty-Free & Shopping – Arriving passengers have access to two duty-free shops, while departing passengers can shop at five zones within the airport: car, beauty, luxury, electronics & food, and liquor & tobacco.
 If you like cigars, La Casa Del Habano has a wide selection of them, along with two walk-in humidors and a VIP cigar lounge!

 Prayer Rooms – There are two prayer rooms: one for Muslims and one for Christians.
 Location: Airside, second level, above the Duty Free Zone.